 Home Builders in the Development

 One unique feature of this development is that there are only a total of 5 home builders that have been selected to build homes within this development.
-These premier builders have a reputation for energy-efficient, Minnesota modern homes that always leave their new owners speechless.
+Sustainable 9 has built a reputation for energy-efficient, Minnesota modern homes that tend to leave new owners speechless.

 Sustainable 9 is thrilled to be accepted as one of the builders on this project.
 We’ve worked hard to develop a reputation for sustainability and excellence throughout our areas of operation.